-French digital tax compliant with international accords: source
+France says sovereign on tax as U.S. opens probe into digital levy

-PARIS (Reuters) - France hit back on Thursday against U.S. plans to investigate a planned tax on big digital companies, saying it was in line with international agreements.
+PARIS (Reuters) - France hit back on Thursday against U.S. plans to investigate a planned tax on big digital companies, saying it was free to decide how it applies taxes as a sovereign country.

 U.S. President Donald Trump on Wednesday ordered an investigation into the French tax in a probe that could lead to the United States imposing new tariffs or other trade restrictions.

+The move opens a new trade dispute with a European ally and comes as the French Senate prepares a final vote on the tax on Thursday.

 “For us, (the tax) is totally compliant with international agreements.
 Countries are sovereign on tax matters.
-So for us it is inappropriate to use a trade instrument to attack a sovereign state,” the finance ministry source said.
+So for us it is inappropriate to use a trade instrument to attack a sovereign state,” a finance ministry source said.

-The tax is due to be voted on by the French Senate on Thursday.
+France pushed ahead with the tax after EU countries failed to agree a levy across the bloc in the face of opposition from Ireland and some Nordic countries.

+That prompted some other European countries including France, Austria, Britain, Spain and Italy to announce plans for their own tax at the national level.

 Reporting by Myriam Rivet; writing by Leigh Thomas; editing by Richard Lough